Synonym(s)

 DefinitionThis section has been translated automatically.

-- Heart valves EDS (collagen I)
+- Heart valve EDS (collagen I)

-- Dermatosparaxis EDS (former type VII C); in this type the procollagen N-collagenase is missing.
-The gene pN alpha1 responsible for this is mapped on chromosome 17q21.31-q22.05; consecutively disturbed fibril formation.
+- Dermatosparaxis EDS (formerly type VII C); the procollagen N collagenase is missing in this type.
+The gene responsible for this, pN alpha1, is mapped on chromosome 17q21.31-q22.05.
+The mutation of this gene consecutively leads to impaired fibril formation.

-- Classical-like EDS (not yet assigned); deficiency of tenascin-X [Q79.6].
+- Classical-like EDS (not yet assigned); deficiency of tenascin-X [Q79.6]

 - Spondylo-dysplastic EDS: mutations in galactosytransferase I and II